-At a finite $N_5$ the degree of freedom for $b_j$ and $c_j$ to optimize the lattice chiral symmetry with the SF boundary is halved from that without the SF boundary due to the parity symmetry constraint.
-Therefore we cannot not use the optimal choice for the coefficients $b_j$ and $c_j$ such as given by Chiu~\cite{Chiu:2002ir}.
-A choice for the coefficients has been given in Refs.~\citen{Chen:2014hyy,Ogawa:2009ex}.
-Optimal coefficients with the parity constraint has been formulated in Ref.~\citen{Chiu:2015sea}.
-Instead of the optimal coefficients of Ref.~\citen{Chiu:2015sea}, we employ a quasi optimal coefficients in which we duplicate the half order ($N_5/2$) coefficients from the Zolotarev optimal coefficients~\cite{Chiu:2002eh,Chiu:2002ir} to make $N_5$ coefficients.
-The property of the quasi optimal choice has been surveyed in our previous study~\cite{Murakami:2014qfa} and we checked that the discrepancy between the quasi optimal and optimal~\cite{Chiu:2015sea} was small for $N_5\simge 10$.
+At a finite $N_5$, the degree of freedom required for $b_j$ and $c_j$ to optimize the lattice chiral symmetry with the SF boundary is halved from that without the SF boundary as a result of the parity symmetry constraint.
+Therefore, we cannot use the optimal choices for $b_j$ and $c_j$ as given, \textit{e.g.}, by Chiu~\cite{Chiu:2002ir}.
+Choices for the coefficients are given in Refs.~\citen{Chen:2014hyy,Ogawa:2009ex} and optimal coefficients with the parity constraint are formulated in Ref.~\citen{Chiu:2015sea}.
+Instead of the optimal coefficients, however, we employ quasi-optimal coefficients in which the half-order ($N_5/2$) coefficients from the Zolotarev optimal coefficients~\cite{Chiu:2002eh,Chiu:2002ir} are duplicated to construct the $N_5$ coefficients.
+The property of quasi-optimal choice was surveyed in our previous study~\cite{Murakami:2014qfa}, in which we checked that the discrepancies between quasi-optimal and optimal coefficients~\cite{Chiu:2015sea} were small for $N_5\simge 10$.

-Although we cannot extract the rational approximation $R_{N_5}(x)$ with the boundary term $B_{\mathrm{SF}}$, we assume that the same rational form is valid in the bulk region because the boundary effect becomes small as we extend the temporal extent.
-We use the same form for the normalization $Z$ and the residual mass $am_{\mathrm{res}}$ with the SF boundary for the same reason.
-The choice of the coefficients $b_j$ and $c_j$ is still important to maintain the lattice chiral symmetry in the bulk region.
-To determine $b_j$ and $c_j$ from the approximation range for the signum function we use the spectrum of the kernel operator Eq.~(\ref{eq:KernelOP}) with the Wilson-Dirac fermion operator $D_W$ satisfying the SF boundary condition.
+Although we cannot extract the rational approximation $R_{N_5}(x)$ with the boundary term $B_{\mathrm{SF}}$, we assume that the same rational form is valid in the bulk region because the boundary effect becomes small as the temporal extent is increased.
+For the same reason, we use this form for the normalization $Z$ and the residual mass $am_{\mathrm{res}}$ for the SF boundary.
+The choice of coefficients $b_j$ and $c_j$ is still important to maintain the lattice chiral symmetry in the bulk region; to determine the corresponding values of the coefficients from the approximation range for the signum function, we use the spectrum of the kernel operator in Eq.~(\ref{eq:KernelOP}) with the Wilson-Dirac fermion operator $D_W$ satisfying the SF boundary condition.